Mobile-Broadband-Reviews.com

 Is DataJack Real?

-DataJack promises unlimited mobile broadband without a contract for only $40 a month.
+DataJack promises used to promise unlimited mobile broadband without a contract for only $40 a month.
+Now they offer 5 Gigabytes of data for $50 a month.
+A higher price for capped usage = fail.

-The USB broadband card costs $99 and has a microSD slot that can hold up to 8 GB cards.
-With support for XP, Vista, Windows 7 & Mac (Leopard & Snow) it doesn't sound too bad.
-To put icing on the cake, there are no activation fees, credit checks, deposits, or early termination fees.
+On the other hand, the USB broadband card costs $99 and has a microSD slot that can hold up to 8 GB cards.
+With support for XP, Vista, Windows 7 & Mac (Leopard & Snow) the device itself doesn’t sound too bad.
+Also, as per prepaid mobile broadband expectations, there are no activation fees, credit checks, deposits, or early termination fees.

 Is DataJack Real & Here To Stay?